war19047/SQL_Databases/README.md

 # Development Environment

-I used Python in Visual Studio Code to develp my software.
-Python has a built in database called SQLite 3 which I imported to create my database.
+I used Python in Visual Studio Code to develop my software.
+Python has a built-in database called SQLite 3 which I imported to create my database.

 # Useful Websites